Here, you can find all the news related to entry, descent, and landing. Do you happen to have a news tip? Let us know!

 Older news can be found here:

 During a press conference, it was announced that the second landing attempt of Intuitive Machines did not reach its intended landing point.
 The Athena lander seemed to have toppled over, much like the first landing.
-This caused main systems such as communication and power not to work as intended.
+This caused the main systems, such as communication and power not to work as intended.

-After launching earlier this year on top of a Falcon 9 rocket, the lander of Firely has successfully landed on the moon.
-Marking the first successful commercial moon landing, and the first successful moon landing on the Artemis Commercial Contracts.
+After launching earlier this year on top of a Falcon 9 rocket, the lander of Firefly has successfully landed on the moon.
+Marking the first successful commercial moon landing and the first successful moon landing on the Artemis Commercial Contracts.

-The Suborbital Launch Vhiecle for Experiments, SOLVE, is a new ISRO mission aimedto test the parachutes for Gaganyaan in representative conditions.
+The Suborbital Launch Vehicle for Experiments (SOLVE) is a new ISRO mission aimed to test the parachutes for Gaganyaan in representative conditions.

 The FAA has officially approved the ATMOS re-entry vehicle called Phoenix.
 This mission will launch on top of a SpaceX Falcon 9 in April this year.
 The capsule will use an inflatable thermal protection system.